My Verizon Wireless

 - Our liability if things don't work as planned and how any disputes between us must be resolved in arbitration or small claims court.

 Your Service terms and conditions are part of this Agreement.
 Your Plan includes your monthly allowances and features, where you can use them (your "Coverage Area"), and their monthly and pay–per–use charges.
 You can also subscribe to several Optional Services, like international service plans or equipment protection services.
 Together, your Plan, features you use and any Optional Services you select are your Service.
 Your billing and shipping addresses, and your primary place of use, must be within the areas served by the network Verizon owns and operates.
 The current version of this Agreement and the terms and conditions for your Service are available online at verizon.com.
-A description of permitted and prohibited uses for calling and Data Services is available online at verizon.com/support/important-plan-information; prepaid customers should visit verizon.com/support/prepaid-customer-info-legal.
+A description of permitted and prohibited uses for calling and Data Services is available online at verizon.com/support/important-plan-information or for prepaid at verizon.com/support/prepaid-customer-info-legal.

-By using the Service, you are agreeing to every provision of this Agreement whether or not you have read it.
-This agreement also applies to all lines on your account and anyone who uses your Service.
+By using the Service, you are agreeing to every provision of this Agreement, any applicable terms and conditions for your Service, and the terms described in the Important Plan Information, whether or not you have read them.
+This Agreement also applies to all lines on your account and anyone who uses your Service.

 You can cancel a line of Service within 30 days of accepting this Agreement without having to pay an early termination fee as long as you return, within the applicable return period, any equipment you purchased from us or one of our authorized retailers at a discount in connection with your acceptance of this Agreement, but you'll still have to pay for your Service through that date.
 If you signed up for Prepaid Service, no refunds will be granted after 30 days or if your account has been activated.
 See verizon.com/support/return-policy/ for complete details and information on returning your equipment.